jens-a-e/step_tracker_2/ReadMe.md

 Exmaple code for the *Adafruit Feather nRF52840 Sense* can found / is copied form here: https://learn.adafruit.com/adafruit-feather-sense

+To test the *Adafruit Feather nRF52840 Sense* board this example sketch from the Adafruit tutorial: https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/main/Adafruit_Feather_Sense/feather_sense_sensor_demo/feather_sense_sensor_demo.ino

+Some sketches are using an RTC clock.
+The module mus be initial set to a spcific date and time; also repeat after every battery change.
+The **/tools** folder contains the ubiquitous `RTCSetClock` sketch which can be found on many forums and tutorials.
+However, there is no URL where the code is hosted.
+Hence it is included in this repository with its respective copyright and license in the header of the file.

 # Licenses

 Source code written by the researcher in this repository is licensed under the Gnu Public License (GPL).